BestTimesToVisit.com Logo

 packing

-Wellington is famously windy, so pack layers and a good waterproof jacket, even in summer.
-A windproof beanie or scarf is also a lifesaver for exploring the waterfront or taking the cable car up to the Botanic Garden.
-Think 'prepared for anything' rather than 'beach weather'.
+Wellington is famously windy, so pack layers and a waterproof jacket, even in summer.
+A windproof outer layer is essential for exploring the waterfront or taking the cable car up to the Botanic Garden.
+Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.

 safety

-Wellington is generally a very safe city, but like anywhere, it's wise to be aware of your surroundings, especially at night.
-Stick to well-lit areas and be mindful of the occasional strong currents if you're swimming at the beaches – always check local signage.
+Wellington is a very safe city, but it's always wise to be aware of your surroundings, especially at night.
+Stick to well-lit areas and be mindful of the occasional strong gusts of wind that can surprise you on exposed walkways.
+The emergency number is 111.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.